cozy/cozy-ui/react/Card/Readme.md

 ```
 import Card from 'cozy-ui/transpiled/react/Card';
-import { Text } from 'cozy-ui/transpiled/react/Text';
+import Typography from "cozy-ui/transpiled/react/Typography";

 <Card inset>
-  <Text>This is some card content.
+  <Typography variant="body1">This is some card content.
 Content can be small or huge.
-Also, it has margins.</Text>
+Also, it has margins.</Typography>
 </Card>
 ```